SWIFT Statuses

 • Others

-If you are sending funds to your own bank account (i.e., the sender and the receiver are the same person or entity), use first_party as the transaction_document_type.
+If you are sending funds to your own bank account (the sender and the customer are the same person or entity), use first_party as the transaction_document_type.
 When first_party is selected, transaction_document_id and transaction_document_file are not required.
+This is common when consolidating funds across your own accounts internationally.